Trauma-Informed Care (Adv Cert)

 This program is offered online.

-Delivered entirely online, primarily in a live-session format, this program is suitable for anyone in a helping profession, including pastoral ministers, professional counselors/psychotherapists, chaplains, spiritual directors, religious educators, and other helping professionals (nurses, social workers, teachers, etc.) who want to bring an understanding of trauma to their work.
+The required trauma courses are delivered online, in a synchronous, live-session format.
+This program is suitable for anyone in a helping profession, including pastoral ministers, professional counselors/psychotherapists, chaplains, spiritual directors, religious educators, and other helping professionals (nurses, social workers, teachers, etc.) who want to bring an understanding of trauma to their work.

 Are you interested in attending the Graduate School of Religion and Religious Education?
 Request more information or schedule an information session today.